 Impact of Maximum D2D Distance on Overall System Throughput

 This section studies the impact of changing the distance between the DUs.
 The aim of this scenario is to show the effect of the maximum distance between the D2D pairs on the overall performance of the uplink and downlink.
-The x-axes represent r (m), which is the mean distance between the D2D pair where the distance increase from 20 -100 meters.
+The x-axes represent r (m), which is the mean distance between the D2D pair where the distance increases from 20 -100 meters.
 Similarly, y-axis represents the total system throughput in [bits/sec/Hz].

 In Figure 15 the SRF, FRF are shown a, and b, respectively.
 As the figures, shows our (Optimal Algorithm) and (Algorithm 2) from [23] have the best performance which is intuitive, since the D2D K pairs more than the available orthogonal links, the cellular mode by itself like in (Algorithm 3)will not solve the problem and also the combination of the cellular mode and dedicated mode like in (Algorithm 1) will not makes us reach the optimal solution.
 However, only the reuse mode will help us in this case and since our (Optimal Algorithm) and (Algorithm 2) from [23] they are only one who have this mode they outperform the others.